Understanding Taxation for Buy-to-Let Limited Companies

 For this reason, a limited company which is a special purpose vehicle or SPV is often considered a way to own property.
 The SPV is a company that is incorporated for a specific purpose such as owning property.

 Consideration should be given to whether an SPV should own several buy-to-lets, or whether each should be owned by a separate SPV.
 A holding company may be used to own a number of related SPVs as subsidiaries.
-The way ownership is structured and therefore in which buy to let income, profits and losses are accrued will have important implications for tax purposes.
+The way ownership is structured and therefore in which buy-to-let income, profits and losses are accrued will have important implications for tax purposes.

 This article is intended only as general information and not intended to form financial advice or tax advice on the subject of buy-to-let company taxation.
 To gain a proper understanding of taxation for buy-to-let limited companies it is essential to take advice from a financial adviser who is experienced in both property tax and corporate tax.